OCA/l10n-thailand/l10n_th_multicurrency_revaluation_operating_unit/readme/DESCRIPTION.rst

-This module was written to extend the functionality of the accounting module to support the multicurrency and to allow you to generate automatically revaluation journal entries.
+This module was created to add operating units to revaluation journal entries.